In this day and age who doesn't want the world at their fingertips?

 Surge9’s authoring mode allows you to convert your existing material into flashcards, games, quizzes, etc. to transfer course material into optimum memory bite-size pieces.

 2. Web-Based Flash Cards, An Economical ML Tool via Mobile App

 Talentcards explains that microlearning “is a learning approach ideally suited for skills training, [that reduces] skill or idea to … bite-sized learning nuggets.”
 Its smartphone app utilizes a flash card approach which definitely qualifies as bite-sized learning nuggets.

 Built in user tools enable you to evaluate your program, enhance any card with multimedia, and develop learner competition using gamification.

-Talentcards notes that its approach produces higher engagement, reduces learning time needed, is cost-effective given alternatives, and allows microlearning in under 10 minutes.
+Talentcards notes that its approach produces higher engagement, reduces learning time needed, is cost-effective given alternatives, and allows the learner to gain new knowledge in under 10 minutes.

 Each microlearning course component is an average of 6.5 minutes.
-The talentcards approach allows variety per card (e.g., interactive audio, games, graphics, presentations, text, or video) using smartphone media.
+The talentcards approach allows variety per card (e.g., interactive audio, games, graphics, presentations, text, or video).

 3. Engaging Employees with ML Gaming

 mLevel utilizes a game approach to accomplish microlearning.
 The company promises measurable results with its methods.